jscottsmith/damn-that-television/src/content/resume/resume-content.md

 **_Senior Web Engineer_**

-Developing and maintaining a full-stack React app used in house to create custom and proprietary ads.
-Includes creating database migrations to support new features, writing unit tests for new features/changes to maintain/improve coverage, refactoring and upgrading major dependencies to minimize future tech-debt, reviewing PRs from team members, and generally working to improve and build upon the existing codebase.
-Additionally developing a new React component UI library to share across GumGum's numerous React apps.
+Full-stack test driven React development for GumGum's core products to support their computer vision advertising business.
+Working in an agile environment developing and deploying new features each sprint, managing product releases or hotfixes, providing mentoring and guidance to team contributors, and reviewing all downstream code through PR workflows.
+Additionally, contributing in the development of Gumdrops, GumGum's open sourced React component UI library that is shared across products to streamline development.

 2017–Present